Paris 2024 Olympics: The good, the bad and the golden – DW – 08/11/2024

 Paris 2024 Olympics: The good, the bad and the goldenAugust 11, 2024

-The last medal of the Games was won in dramatic fashion by the USA’s women’s basketball team meaning they top the medal table, as they have in every Olympics since the Soviet Union won 55 golds in 1988.
+The last medal of the Games was won in dramatic fashion by the USA's women's basketball team, meaning the US tops the medal table — as they have in every Olympics since the Soviet Union won 55 golds in 1988.

 In itself, that table is not critical but its familiarity to previous editions does beg questions of predictability on a macro, if not necessarily micro, scale.
-This year’s top seven: USA, China, Japan, Australia, France, the Netherlands and Great Britain were all in the top 8 (along with Russia, banned this time) in Tokyo 2020 and all in the top 10 at Rio 2016.
+This year's top seven, USA, China, Japan, Australia, France, the Netherlands and Great Britain, were all in the top eight in Tokyo 2020 (along with Russia, banned this time) and all in the top 10 at Rio 2016.
 Germany came in 10th this time around, a place below 2020.

 Paris puts on a show